hchuang1990/hchuang1990/README.md

 </h2>
 <h3 align="center">
   Tech Lead of Application in Start-Up.<br/>
-  Specialized in driving development and implementation of mobile and frontend tech from POC to Production.
+  Specialized in mobile and frontend solutions from POC to Production.
 </h3>

 <hr>